Tell Barri

 Tell Barri (ancient Kahat) is a tell, or archaeological settlement mound, in north-eastern Syria in the Al-Hasakah Governorate.
+It is situated along the Wadi Jaghjagh, a tributary of the Khabur River.
+It lies 22 kilometers away from the site Tell Arbid and 8 kilometers north of the ancient city of Nagar (Tell Brak).

+The site, situated in a semi-arid region, was inhabited for several millennia, with occupation spanning from the 4th millennium BC to modern times.
 Its ancient name was Kahat as proven by a threshold found on the south-western slope of the mound.
-Tell Barri is situated along the Wadi Jaghjagh, a tributary of the Khabur River.

-It lies 22 kilometers away from the site Tell Arbid and 8 kilometers north of the ancient city of Nagar (Tell Brak).
+The site contains remains of monumental structures, including the palace of Neo-Assyrian king Tukulti-Ninurta II (10th century BC), as well as domestic and industrial areas.
+In addition, various everyday objects, pottery, and inscriptions have been uncovered.

+Archaeological research at Tell Barri began in 1980, led by a team of Italian archaeologists from the University of Florence under Paolo Emilio Pecorella and Mirjo Salvini.
+Excavations were later continued by the University of Naples Federico II from 2006 to 2010 under Raffaella Pierobon-Benoit.

+Geography

+Tell Barri sits along the Jaghjagh River, a tributary of the Khabur River.
+It is located about 8 km north of Tell Brak (ancient Nagar) and approximately 40 km from the Iraqi border.
+The tell rises to 32 meters in height and covers an area of 37 hectares at its base, with an additional 7 hectares forming a lower town.

 History

 The earliest layers discovered at Tell Barri date to the Halaf period.
-Barri was in the fertile crescent and could benefit from winter rains as well as the river water.
+Barri was in the Fertile Crescent and could benefit from winter rains as well as the river water.
 This developed the early agriculture of the area.

-Early Bronze
+Early Bronze Age

 The site of Tell Barri was inhabited since the fourth millennium BC.
-Significant discoveries include a sacred complex in Area G.

-Akkadian Period

-Barri came under Akkadian cultural influence.
+Ninevite 5 period pottery from the early 3rd millennium BC was found at the site.
+Tell Barri came under Akkadian cultural influence.
 The large urban centre at Tell Brak was nearby.